JJ/granada-off/text/snow.md

 when you see a car you like, anywhere, know that it is very likely that it was tested here, in Granada.

-I hope that these curious car spottings are not lost, but the sight of snow in the streets of Granada is impossible to know how much it will last.
+I hope that these curious car spottings are not lost, but it is impossible to know how much but the sight of snow in the streets of Granada will last.
 Nowadays it is something that happens rarely.
 Once every few years.
 It happened the day before I wrote this, there are some spots the day I am correcting it, and will probably not happen for a few more years.
 But when